leo-leesco/fun/README.md

 ## Evaluation of the course

-Two written exams (a partial exam on Friday Nov 22 or 29 and a final exam on February 28 or March 6) and one programming project or several programming exercises are used to evaluate the students that follow the full course.
+Two written exams (a partial exam on Friday Nov 29 and a final exam on February 28 or March 6) and one programming project or several programming exercises are used to evaluate the students that follow the full course.
 Only the partial exam will count to grade students who split the